kaleabmelkie/meseret/README.md

   }
   statics: {
     // empty for now
-    // `factory.modelify(this)` is available in functions here, for type-support of the `this` in this model's context }
+    // `factory.modelify(this)` is available in functions here, for static-type support of the `this` in this model's context }
 })

+// optionally, you may manually access and alter the schema export const TasksSchema = factory.schema TasksSchema.index({ '$**': 'text' })

-export const TasksModel = factory.model
+// finally, create & export the model export const TasksModel = factory.model
 ```